 These assumptions, cultivated through the last 10 years, are all the more insidious when you consider that, even after the affirmative ID of the perpetrator as a Norwegian nationalist, the NYT still intimated that the attacker somehow “learned” from Al Qaeda.
 They even intimated that it was OK to consider that “terrorists” would be responsible, as if a Norwegian shooting up a youth camp is somehow not an act of terrorism.
 They were not alone: the Wall Street Journal’s lead editorial, which made it into some early editions of the paper, reflected the assumption of Islamic terrorism.

 This is a damaging side-effect of the 9-11 attacks.
 Ten years later, an entire religious group, representing 1 billion people worldwide, is for too many people synonymous with violence and terror, at total variance with the facts in many cases.
-And the rush to judgment followed by the rush to avoid judgment is depressingly familiar.

 As for how to keep people worldwide safe, the answer lies not in rigid security and warmaking, but in what the Mayor of Oslo said today: “I don’t think security can solve problems.
 We need to teach greater respect.”